cmaureir/progra-alma/lectures/week6/lecture21.rst

-The object-oriented (OO) programming paradigm, is widely used in serious project, the main idea is to work with objects as data structures, which contain a lot of functionallity programmed by the user, called methods, giving the chance to interact with another objects.
+The object-oriented (OO) programming paradigm, is widely used in serious project, the main idea is to work with objects as data structures, which contain a lot of functionality programmed by the user, called methods, giving the chance to interact with another objects.